hyoseph23/Lesson-Plan-Review-Agent/README.md

 # RainCheck - K-12 Lesson Plan Tool

 RainCheck helps teachers create and review lesson plans using AI.
+RainCheck is a perfect solution for when teachers are out and substitutes are needed.

 ## What It Does